AyuPatidar/google-sheets-api-demo/README.md

 Copy the absolute path and paste it in your browser tab.

-After completing the following steps, you will observe that your spreadsheet is populated with the data sent by the HTML file to your server.
-The server then transfers this data to the Google Sheets API, which subsequently populates the data in your Google Sheet.
+After completing the following steps, you will observe that your spreadsheet is getting populated every hour with the data sent by the HTML file to your server.
+The server then transfers this data to the Google Sheets API, which subsequently populates the data at the next available cell in column A of your Google Sheet.